IwasakiLab/bact-ARF/README.md

 - All the analyses with Python were performed on jupyter lab, which was built under a docker-compose service called 'jupyterlab'.
   - Execute `docker-compose up -d jupyterlab` to activate the environment.
   - The port number on the host side is set to 6543 in `docker-compose.yml`.
 Change it according to your environment.
   - Run the following command to list the running instance of jupyter lab: `docker-compose exec jupyterlab jupyter lab list`.
-This will display the access link to the jupyter server as "http://0.0.0.0:8888/?token=<access token> :: /home/jovyan".
+This will display the access link to the jupyter server as `http://0.0.0.0:8888/?token=<access token> :: /home/jovyan`.
-  - Replace "0.0.0.0:8888" with the appropriate IP and port number (e.g. "localhost:6543"), and type the link into a browser such as Chrome.
+  - Replace `0.0.0.0:8888` with the appropriate IP and port number (e.g. `localhost:6543`), and type the link into a browser such as Chrome.
 - The instructions for dockers to run external tools can be found in the jupyter notebooks where the relevant analyses were performed.
 They can be found in `notebooks/`.

 ## Files

 - `data/` is a large directory that contains omics data downloaded from public databases and intermediate files of analyses.
-Since it is symbolically linked to the other disk, the content is not exposed to the repository.
+  - Since it is symbolically linked to the other disk, the content is not exposed to the repository.
+  - These data are available upon request to the authors.
+  - The final processed data will be available through future updates.
 - `metadata/` is a directory that contains files describing the location of public data, additional information about the data, and so on.
 See `metadata/README.md` for more details.
 - `notebooks/` is the directory that contains all the analysis code (jupyter notebooks).
 See `notebooks/README.md` for more details.
 - `pyscripts/` is a directory where we place files to be imported when conducting Python analysis in notebooks.
 See `pyscripts/README.md` for more details.